How do I start homeschooling?

 CHEWV has been so helpful to us.
 Can we help CHEWV or make a donation?

 Since CHEWV functions entirely by volunteer labor, we are grateful for those who support us!
-The costs incurred by the organization (brochures, website, WV studies, etc.) are paid through member fees and donations.
-We are thankful for those who join with us
+The costs incurred by the organization (brochures, website, WV studies, etc.) are almost entirely paid through member fees and donations, so we are thankful for those who become members at any level.

 Is there a discount to join Home School Legal Defense?

-CHEWV membership is $15.00 and our members receive a $20.00 discount on HSLDA membership.
-Members can contact firstname.lastname@example.org to obtain the HSLDA discount code.
+CHEWV members receive a $15.00 discount on HSLDA membership.
+Members can contact email@example.com to obtain the HSLDA discount code.